 - DISCONTINUED: Ward Shrake's Arcadia 2001 multicart.

-- Gambit's UltiMulti Version 2.0.0 is currently available.
+- DISCONTINUED: Gambit's UltiMulti Version 2.0.0 is currently available.
 Here is the extensive game list for an older version of the cart, and here are the updates for version 2.0.0.
-This is the last version that will be produced, and no more will be produced after July 4th, 2014.
-You can order by emailing Kenn Lill, email@example.com.
+You can order by emailing Kenn Lill, firstname.lastname@example.org.
 You can also contact him on the Bally Alley Yahoo Group.
 Thanks TMOSteel for the info!

 - DISCONTINUED: Ward Shrake's multicart and the 8-bit domain multicarts were all dip-switch multicarts for the Astrocade.